sevenjames/NothingNew/README.md

 ## NothingNew

-This is a skin for Steam that removes the "What's New" section from the Library.
+A skin for Steam that removes the "What's New" section.

 It's a totally harmless little CSS hack.